-This being said, testing is still a necessary tool to get a more complete picture of the situation but it should always be paired with common sense.
-For instance, if an air test shows no mold but there’s visible mold on a wet, warped wall, you have mold.
+Even though they are unreliable at times, testing is still a often a necessary tool to get a more complete picture of the situation but it should always be paired with common sense.

 Here are the most common types of mold tests: